PERSOL HR DATA BANK in APAC

 The requirement for an employment contract does not, however, prevent an employee without a written agreement from enforcing their minimum rights.
 These minimum rights are enforceable in the absence of an employment agreement.

-6. a plain language explanation of how employment relationship problems are to be resolved, and these must include the employee's right to raise a personal grievance claim within 90 days; and
+- a plain language explanation of how employment relationship problems are to be resolved, and these must include the employee's right to raise a personal grievance claim within 90 days (or 12 months for a personal grievance claim related to sexual harassment); and

 Furthermore, for some employment arrangements, additional provisions should be included concerning employee protection provisions against business transfers/sales, contracting out, probationary arrangements, availability, and for fixed-term employments, the nature of the employment arrangement.